 To calculate a more accurate target scroll depth for your site, consider the following:

-1. Analyze your data: Look at your average scroll depth across different pages and content types.
+- Analyze your data – Look at your average scroll depth across different pages and content types.
 This will give you a baseline to work from.

-2. Set realistic goals: Don’t expect every page to have a 90% scroll depth.
+- Set realistic goals – Don’t expect every page to have a 90% scroll depth.
 Instead, set achievable goals based on your content and audience.

-3. Test and refine: Experiment with different content formats, layouts, and calls to action to see what works best for your specific audience.
+- Test and refine – Experiment with different content formats, layouts, and calls to action to see what works best for your specific audience.

-Remember, scroll depth isn’t just a number – it’s a tool for understanding your audience and improving their experience.
-By setting realistic goals and continually testing and refining, you can optimize your scroll depth to achieve your website’s unique objectives.
+- Scroll depth isn’t just a number – it’s a tool for understanding your audience and improving their experience.
+Set realistic goals and continually test and refine, you can optimize your scroll depth to achieve your website’s unique objectives.

 Think of scroll depth as a detective, uncovering the mystery of what your audience loves or dislikes about your webpage.
 Whether they’re devouring a new blog post or ignoring a subscription link, scroll depth can shine a light on these patterns.